mattcroat/joy-of-code/posts/blazing-fast-sveltekit-search/blazing-fast-sveltekit-search.md

 ## Using A Web Worker

-If you have a lot of content, you might start to notice the UI not being as responsive because of the work you're doing.
-This is caused by blocking the main JavaScript thread, which is a perfect use case for the [Web Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+If you have a lot of content, you might start to notice the UI starting to feel less responsive because the amount of work is blocking the main JavaScript thread, which is a perfect use case for the [Web Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 A web worker (not to be confused with service worker) is a way to run your code in the background, separate from the main thread, and send and receive messages from the worker.

+Here is some example code.

 ```ts:search-worker.ts showLineNumbers
 import { createPostsIndex, searchPostsIndex } from './search'